SizeMeCom/sizeme-magento-extension/README.md

 SizeMe needs certain product information to function in the first place.
 Basically we use a product item type definition and some measurements from each size of the product.
 SizeMe offers two different ways of including this information; you can send your item measurement data to us and use the SizeMe Product Database _or_ you can use the store's own database to store the necessary measurements.

 1. Using the SizeMe Product Database
 SizeMe needs at least one measurement per item.
 In some cases (like shoes) only one measurement is actually needed to give a good estimate of personal fit.
 We have a hosted Product Database and we would be more than happy to host your product measurements for you.
 Just send the product measurement data in any format to us, and we'll handle the data and your item measurement data will be made available.
-There is also a good possibility that we also have measurements from the products you are selling (we already have most a lot shoe measurements for example), so you might want to contact us before submitting any product data.
+There is also a good possibility that we also have measurements from the products you are selling (we already have a lot shoe measurements for example), so you might want to contact us before submitting any product data.

 We use the product SKU fields to match the products in the store to your measurement data, so please send the SKU data along with the measurement data.